software-development-v/mario-pygame/docs/git-flow.md

 1. **Feature Development:**
-   - Developers work on their branches and, upon completion, create a pull request (PR) to merge their branch into the `test` branch.
+   - Developers work on their branches and, upon completion, create a pull request (PR) to merge their branch into the `stage` branch.
 2. **Testing:**

-   - The `test` branch serves as the integration branch where all features are tested throughout the week.
+   - The `stage` branch serves as the integration branch where all features are tested throughout the week.
-   - Features and fixes are merged into `test` and undergo thorough testing to ensure stability and functionality.
+   - Features and fixes are merged into `stage` and undergo thorough testing to ensure stability and functionality.

 3. **Sprint Completion:**
-   - At the end of each sprint, the `test` branch is merged into the `main` branch.
+   - At the end of each sprint, the `stage` branch is merged into the `main` branch.
    - This merge signifies the completion of the sprint and the release of a new version of the application.